hirannor/springboot-hexagonal-ddd/README.md

 ### HTTP Requests
-All API requests for testing registration, authentication, and customer operations can be found in the project under:
+All API requests for testing  can be found in the project under:
 ```
 /http-requests/order-management.http
 ```